Enhancing Human Capital

 ■Time spent by employees on training, etc.

-*Includes introductory and follow-up training for new graduates, training for managerial positions, training for newly appointed managers, training for newly appointed senior managers, training for promoted employees, PD training, theme-based training, problem-solving skills training, and coaching training.
+*Includes introductory and follow-up training for new graduates, training for managerial positions, training for newly appointed managers, training for newly appointed senior managers, training for promoted employees, theme-based training, problem-solving skills training, and Selective training for aspiring executives ,etc .

 3.An HR System to Boost Employee Capabilities